zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 Ultimately, both approaches are fine.
 Users should decide which one to use based on their own preference.

+ZenML Model and Model Versions are some of the most powerful features in ZenML.
+To understand them in a deeper way, read the [dedicated Model Management](../advanced-guide/data-management/model-management.md). guide.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>